White Widow Strain - Everything you need to know & more!

 Making edibles is very easy.
 Simply decarboxylate your weed first, then mix it with a fat or oil.
 You can also use your leftover buds from your vaporizer, known as already vaped bud or AVP.
 This is actually perfectly decarbed weed and is ready to go for your edible adventure.

 Glistening trichomes on this White Widow flower.
 Photo: @christoffegardens

 About to light up some White Widow dabs.
 Photo: @prof_budz

-As a sativa-dominant hybrid, White Widow is fantastic for when you want to enter a state of deep relaxation.
-It’s a great strain for newer users, as it’s not overly potent.
-White Widow can also be used to treat depression, although in more seasoned stoners it may not have enough potency to break through.
+As a Sativa-dominant hybrid, White Widow is fantastic for when you want to enter a state of focused relaxation.
+It’s a great strain for newer users looking for a little bit of a high, but not to go crazy, as it’s not overly potent.
+Now, if you're looking for something to put you to sleep, try Northern Lights or another Indica-dominant strain.
+White Widow can also be used to treat depression, although in more seasoned stoners it may not have enough potency to breakthrough.
 In some cases, more seasoned stoners may not really feel stoned from White Widow.
 This is mainly because more modern strains have a consistently higher THC percentage, therefore increasing many stoner's tolerance and their need for stronger strains.

 Two weeks in on this White Widow grow.
 Photo: @420growking

-Can't get enough White Widow?
+Can't get enough White Widow after this strain review?
 Understandable.
 Watch this video review for more info!